BalogunofAfrica/glitzy-native/README.md

 #### 2. Once you create the Skeleton, you have two options:

 - **Child Layout** : The component will figure out the layout of its bones with the dimensions of its direct children.
 - **Custom Layout** : You provide a prop `layout` to the component specifying the size of the bones (see the [Examples](#examples) section below).
-Herunder is the example with a custom layout.
+Here is the example with a custom layout.
 A key prop is optional but highly recommended.

 ```tsx
 export default function Placeholder() {